Kotti/kotti_navigation/README.md

 This is a list of the names of content types that are to be ignored in the navigation display.
 It is the opposite of the ``Include Content Types`` setting described above.
 It is commonly used to exclude the Image content type from a normal nav display, to avoid the "clutter" with listing images, which can be numerous.
 The same could be true for other content items, such as for a site that allows the Event content type of kotti_calendar to be stored in various places in the site, and where events are wished to be shown only on calendar or event list displays.

-### Label

-The label is optional, but can provide clarification in some nav display cases.
-It is positioned within the display in different ways, depending on display type.
-In a tree-type display (one of the "stacked" display choices), it is at the top of the display.
-The label is optional, but can provide clarification in some nav display cases.
-It is positioned within the display in different ways, depending on display type.

-The current context will be indicated by the highlighting of the context menu item in the indented display.
-This is normally adequate.
-However, for extra clarity, or for some special reason, you may want to include the current context in the label, in a phrase such as "Current item: context", where the word ``context`` would be replaced by the actual context.title.
-To do this, include the actual word ``context`` in the label text, so `<context>` would become ${'<' + context.title '>'} in the template code.

 [1]: http://pypi.python.org/pypi/Kotti
 [2]: http://pypi.python.org/pypi/kotti_settings